oregon coast

 Cape Perpetua - Siuslaw National Forest

-Several creeks have cut into the landscape creating steep hillsides, which filter water down the slopes and protect trees from windstorms that rock the coast.
-The biggest trees are located near these creek banks, including the 550 year-old “Giant Spruce of Cape Perpetua” on the Cape Creek, which measures 40 feet in circumference and 165 feet tall.
-This tree began its growth as a seedling on a nurse log, which decomposed over many years, leaving the tree with what appears as “feet” reaching the ground.
+Several creeks have cut into the landscape, creating steep hillsides that filter water down the slopes and protect trees from windstorms that rock the coast.
+The biggest trees are located near these creek banks, including the 550-year-old “Giant Spruce of Cape Perpetua” on Cape Creek, which measures 40 feet in circumference and 165 feet tall.
+This tree began its growth as a seedling on a nurse log, which decomposed over many years, leaving the tree with what appear to be “feet” reaching the ground.

 Giant Spruce of Cape Perpetua